thorix/vagrant-wireguard/README.md

 # Vagrant with WireGuard

 WireGuard uses kernel-level code that makes using Docker harder.
 In some cases, it might make more sense to use a VM in the name of isolation and security.
-This setup will create a VM using Libviurt and install Wiregaurd.
+This setup will create a VM using Libvirt and install Wiregaurd.
 Look in `provision.sh` to see what is being installed in the VM.

 # Host setup (before this VM can run)
 Before you can use this setup you will need vagrant [Vagrant](https://www.vagrantup.com/downloads.html)